jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

 compile 'org.bytedeco.javacpp-presets:openblas:0.2.19-1.3:android-arm'
 testCompile 'junit:junit:4.12'
 ```
 DL4J depends on ND4J, which is a library that offers fast n-dimensional arrays.
-ND4J in turn depends on a platform-specific native code library called JavaCPP,therefore you must load a version of ND4J that matches the architecture of the Android device.
+ND4J in turn depends on a platform-specific native code library called JavaCPP, therefore you must load a version of ND4J that matches the architecture of the Android device.
 Both -x86 and -arm types can be included to support multiple device processor types.

 The above dependencies contain several files with identical names which must be handled with the following exclude parameters to your packagingOptions.
 ```java